rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 Kubernetes cluster is composed of two components,
-* kuernetes nodes
+* kubernetes nodes
 * kubernetes control plane

 Kubernetes node comprises of:
 * kubelet - Responsible for running pods along with their containers using container runtime
-* kubeporxy - Optional component which is used to maintain networking rules on nodes to implement services.
+* kube-porxy - Optional component which is used to maintain networking rules on nodes to implement services.
 * container runtime -  container runtime software used by kubelet to run containers.

 Kubernete control plane consists of
 * kubeapi server - It is the core component that is responsible to expose http API's of kubernetes.
 * control manager (including optional cloud control manager) - It is a controller to implement kubernetes API behavior
 * scheduler - Ensures that all pods are assigned to a suitable node
-* etcd - key value datastore for API server data which is conistant and highly avaialble
+* etcd - key value datastore for API server data which is conistent and highly avaialble

 In the next section let us understand about pod in kubernetes and how to create it,